 Using coupons on the BOGO sale

-For most of us around the country, Publix treats their buy one get one sales as each item being half price.
-The products ring up as half off so you don’t need to get both items or an even number of items to benefit.
-Since these are actually treated as two half priced items, you can buy 1 and use 1 manufacturer coupon AND 1 store coupon to get the deal.
+Half Price BOGO (most areas except FL) ~The products ring up as half the original price so you don’t need to get both items or an even number of items to benefit.
+(It’s really a half price sale!)
+Since these are actually treated as two half priced items, you can buy just 1 and use 1 manufacturer coupon AND 1 store coupon to get the deal on one item.

 Use a $1.00 off 1 manufacturer coupon and $0.50 store coupon = 1 Free ketchup!

-Use a b1g1 manufacturer coupon = $1.50 for two ($0.75 each wyb 2) (you could use 2 store coupons here if you had them as well) In the land of half price BOGO sales, a coupon for b1g1 is only going to give the half price credit.. the price it rings up for.
+Use (1) b1g1 manufacturer coupon which would take off $1.50 = Pay $1.50 for two (you could use 2 store coupons here if you had them as well) In the land of half price BOGO sales, a coupon for b1g1 is only going to give the half price credit.. the price it rings up for.
+Using a bogo coupon on a bogo sale in this example does NOT give you two free items as it does in true bogo land (FL) as shown below.

 Florida Example 1:

 Buy 2 and Use 2 $1.00 off 1 manufacturer coupon and 2 $0.50 store coupons = Free for two Ketchup.
-You must get two items to get the deal.
+You must get two items (even numbers of items) to get the deal.

 Florida Example 2:

-Use a b1g1 manufacturer coupon = two Free ketchup.
+Use (1) b1g1 manufacturer coupon which would take off $3.00 = two Free ketchup.
 (You could also use a 2 store coupons here if you had some and end up with a credit for more than the price of the item).
-In the land of the true BOGO, the coupon for b1g1 gives full credit on the one that rang up for full price!
+In the land of the true BOGO, the coupon for b1g1 gives full credit based on the one that rang up for full price!

 Many Publix stores will double any manufacturer coupon up to $0.50 with no limit on the number of coupons doubled per transaction.
 This means that if given the choice of using a coupon for $0.75 off or using a coupon for $0.50 off, you definitely want to choose the smaller value coupon which will give you savings of $1.00 when it’s doubled!
 Not all stores double coupons so check with your local Publix.
 Florida stores do not double.
 If your store does not double then you would want the higher value coupon!